MicrosoftDocs/Viva/Viva/engage/azure-ad-b2b-guests-engage.md

 - **Cross-Geography guests** – Today we enable organizations to host Viva Engage in two data centers – Europe and North America.
 With this new guest support, users will be able to add guests from their same geography.
 Check [the Yammer public roadmap](https://go.microsoft.com/fwlink/?linkid=2132131) to see timelines for Cross-Geography support.

 - **Private messages** – Private messages are disabled for B2B guests in Viva Engage.
-- **Live events** – Currently guests will not be able to participate in live events because guests are not yet supported by Microsoft Stream.
-To learn more about when these features will be available, see the [Microsoft 365 roadmap](https://go.microsoft.com/fwlink/?linkid=2132131).
+- **Live events** – Currently, guests can't participate in live events because guests aren't yet supported by Microsoft Stream.
+To learn when these features may become available, see the [Microsoft 365 roadmap](https://go.microsoft.com/fwlink/?linkid=2132131).
-- **Adding guests during community creation** – Community owners can invite guests by using edit membership flow for any community.
-In the current release, community owners will not be able to add guest emails at the time of community creation.
+- **Add guests during community creation** – Community owners can invite guests by using the edit membership flow for any community.
+In the current release, community owners can't add guest email addresses at the time of community creation.
-- **Interactive Viva Engage email notifications in Outlook** – B2B Guests will continue to receive the legacy email notifications from the communities that they are added to as guests, instead of the new interactive email notifications.
-In the communities where these users are not guests, the interactive email notifications will work as expected.
+- **Interactive Viva Engage email notifications in Outlook** – Interactive email notifications for B2B guests isn't available in this preview.
+B2B guests continue to receive the legacy email notifications from the communities that they're added to as guests instead of the new interactive email notifications.
+In the communities where these users aren't guests, the interactive email notifications work as expected.
-- **Addition of Guests to the All Company community** – Guests cannot be added to the All Company community.
+- **Addition of guests to the All Company community** – Guests can't be added to the All Company community.

 ## FAQ